PLN-team/pyPLNmodels/paper/paper.md

 Specifically, it aims to establish potential dependencies, competitive interactions, and predatory dynamics.
 Additionally, the PLN models seek to explain the impact of covariates (when available), such as temperature, altitude, and other relevant factors, on the observed abundances.
-\item Genomics: High
-throughput sequencing technologies now allow to quantify at the level of individual cells various measures from the genome (DNA, Ribonucleic Acid(RNA), chromatin and proteins) of humans, animals and plants.
-Single-cell RNA sequencing (scRNA-seq) is one of those and measure the expression of genes at the level of individual cells.
+\item Genomics: High throughput sequencing technologies now allow to quantify at the level of individual cells various measures from the genome of humans, animals and plants.
+Single-cell Ribonucleic Acid sequencing (scRNA-seq) is one of those and measure the expression of genes at the level of individual cells.
 For cell $i$ and gene $j$, the counts $Y_{ij}$ is given by
 $$Y_{ij} = \text{number of times gene } j \text{ is expressed in cell } i.$$